What to feed a rabbit downloadable sheet

 Sit With Your Rabbit

 The first step is spending time with your rabbit.
-Sit quietly by their enclosure or on the floor when they’re free roaming.
+Sit quietly by their enclosure or on the floor when they roam free.
 You can talk quietly to them to get them used to your voice.
-If they come up to you or show interest, toss a treat onto the floor to teach them that interacting with you is a positive thing.
+If they come up to you or show interest, toss a treat onto the floor to teach them that interacting with you is positive.

-A great way to start building trust is by holding out treats and waiting until your rabbit takes them from your hand.
-Don’t try to touch them yet until they’re comfortable taking treats from you.
+A great way to build trust is by holding out treats and waiting until your rabbit takes them from your hand.
+Don’t touch them until they’re comfortable taking treats from you.
 Once they are, you can move on to the next step.

-If you’re trying to get your rabbit used to you touching those sensitive areas we mentioned, you can use the same technique but only touch the area briefly.
-Remember you’re not trying to encourage petting in this area, but rather just to desensitize them to touch in that area.
+If you’re trying to get your rabbit used to touching those sensitive areas we mentioned, you can use the same technique but only briefly touch the area.
+Remember you’re not trying to encourage petting in this area, but rather to desensitize them to touch in that area.

 Talk to Them